GaryB432/ng-ts-min/README.md

 npm install bower tsd typescript -g
 ```

 Now that you have the dependency management tools you can install the project dependencies themselves.
-The following command will install `JQuery`, `AngularJS` and `HTML5Boilerplate` into your project.
+The following command will install `JQuery`, `AngularJS`, `HTML5Boilerplate` and `angular-md5` into your project.

 ```
 bower install